peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 This shows that the best relitve attendance of college for mid income students happened right before 2000 as the actual values were far above the predicted ones.
 This shows that the increase of college prices most likely had an effect on middle class enrollment.

-## Part 3: Looking at Outside Factors
+## Part 3: Looking at How General Economic Change Can Effect Enrollment

 ### Recessions
 We wanted to look at how the current state of the economy effects each income levels enrollment rate.